 The Ivy Mind guides your children to get into the colleges they deserve and makes the whole college application process painlessly achievable.
 Your child can learn how to be in top 20 percent with one to one counseling with certified college admissions advisor as prestigious Universities reject 80 percent of applicants.
-Your child’s consulting plan will include guidance to choose appropriate Honors/AP courses, summer program planning, internships planning, resume planning, appropriate social media presence, admission essay guidance and guidance to join appropriate SAT/ACT preparatory courses so that your child be in the best position to tell her/his story in her/his college application through essays, extracurricular activities, letter of recommendation etc. One to one meetings will be conducted with our founder (a graduate of The College Advising Program at Columbia University) with the use of high quality video conferencing or in-person at our facility in Northern California.
+Your child’s consulting plan will include guidance to choose appropriate Honors/AP courses, summer program planning, internships planning, resume planning, appropriate social media presence, admission essay guidance and guidance to join appropriate SAT/ACT preparatory courses so that your child be in the best position to tell her/his story in her/his college application through essays, extracurricular activities, letter of recommendation etc. One to one meetings will be conducted with our founder (a graduate of The College Advising Program at Columbia University) with the use of high quality video conferencing.
 Your child’s college admission plan will help her/him reach full potential which can give your child an edge over others.

 At Ivy Mind, we plan, monitor and manage all aspects of work in preparation for college applications and do a final application review based on the applicant’s educational goals, all with a deep understanding of the student’s profile.
 Personal concierge services include timeline planning and time management, development of unique extracurricular interests and hobbies, well-designed intense curricula, rigourous reading lists, creative writing guidance to improve a student’s ability to write with his/her unique voice, intense preparation for standardized testing (PSAT, SAT, Subject SATs, ACT, APs, etc.), counseling for volunteering and community service programs, participation and leadership in activities and student government, guidance for crafting brag sheets or résumés, application strategizing (guidance for early decision, early action, and regular decision based on the student’s goals and college list), summer planning (recommendations for summer programs, including researching, reviewing program applications, and editing supplemental essays, interview preparation (mock interviews with robust feedback), fafsa/financial aid guidance and college visit planning etc.